 I reside in northern California, near the Pacific Ocean where I gather driftwood and ideas for my artwork.
 My father, a hydraulics engineer, taught me when I was young to regard our planet as a sacred place that we must protect.
 He took me on walks where he pointed out the buttercups, the honeysuckle, the streams running downhill.
 The rarest find was a dinosaur bone on the yet unspoiled shoreline just footsteps from our home in Jacksonville Beach, Florida.
 After a long string of moves before I was eight years old, we settled in my birthplace of Chicago.
 The beaches of Lake Michigan were an integral part of my life.

 I seek a plethora of influences.
+Nature informs me.
+A tiny bird nest from a miniature pine forest.
+The shed skin of a Kingsnake.
+Grain-size luminescent shells from a Kauai beach.
 Art museums are home to me.
 Tribal and native arts impress me with their clarity of purpose.
-I am drawn to locations that transport me to a primordial memory: the Grand Canyon, the Altamira Caves, the Mayan pyramids.
+I am drawn to locations that transport me to a primordial memory and to marvel at our earliest artists and architects: the Altamira Caves, the Mayan pyramids, Stonehenge.

 Before I started making assemblages, I did ceramic sculpture and detailed narrative watercolor paintings.
 The stories were often based upon disturbing stories in the news: poaching of elephants, Mount Saint Helens volcano eruption, the martyrdom of South African anti-Apartheid activist Stephen Banku Biko.
 I continue to select the medium that best expresses my ideas.
 I can’t imagine making art without the bright, saturated color that excites me.
 I make art to give credence to my interior chatter and to communicate with others.